lessandro-ugulino/whoami/README.md

 - Helping to determine technical feasibility of solutions for business requirements.
 - Remaining up to date on emerging technologies and architecture and propose ways to use them in current and upcoming projects.

+#### Projects

+**<u>Consultant and Deployment of the whole Azure AKS environment to support the client’s application.</u>**

+#### customer:

+The customer is an award-winning international financial center located on Al Maryah Island in the heart of the UAE's capital city, Abu Dhabi.

+#### scope:

+•	Design and architect the Azure Kubernetes (AKS) to support the front-end and back-end of the client’s applications.

+•	Consultant knowledge to help the client provide the best recommendation following Microsoft best practices.

+•	Design the whole CI/CD pipeline using Azure DevOps.

+•	Documentation of the whole solution/deployment.

+#### skills:

+•	**Microsoft Azure:** AKS (Kubernetes), Azure DevOps, Container Registry, Ingress Application Gateway, Load Balancer, KeyVault, SSL Certificates, Private Endpoints, Private DNS Zone, VNet, Subnet, NSG and route tables.

+•	**Scripting and Development:** PowerShell, Bash and YAML.

+•	**Microsoft:** Windows Server

+•	**Linux:** Ubuntu Server

+#### achievements:

+•	Centralized location to deploy the Pipelines.

+•	Improved the time spent to release a new application or version.

+•	Centralized location to run the client’s applications.

+•	Security improvement to access the client’s applications.

+•	Centralized location to store the docker images.

+**<u>Consultant, Deployment, and Improvement of the Azure Security and Networking resources.</u>**

+#### customer:

+The customer is a world leader in Testing, Inspection and Certification (TIC).
+They assist their clients throughout the lifetime of their assets, products, and infrastructure, helping them assure quality, reduce costs, increase productivity, and foster a more responsible, sustainable culture.

+#### scope:

+•	Review the whole Azure environment following the Azure Well-Architected framework.

+•	Improve the security and networking of Azure resources.

+•	Consultant advice providing the Microsoft best practices.

+•	Design and architecture the Azure Kubernetes (AKS) to support the client’s applications.

+•	Design and architecture of the Azure Firewall to enhance the security layer.

+•	Documentation of the whole solution/deployment.

+#### skills:

+•	**Microsoft Azure:** : Azure Firewall, Azure Firewall Policies, AKS (Kubernetes), Azure DevOps, Container Registry, Private Endpoints, Private DNS Zone, VNet, Subnet, NSG and route tables.

+•	**Scripting and Development:** Bash and YAML.

+•	**Microsoft:** Windows Server

+•	**Linux:** Ubuntu Server

+#### achievements:

+•	Centralized location to deploy the Pipelines.

+•	Strengthen the network security posture.

+•	Prevent malware and viruses from spreading.

+•	Inspect traffic in real time.

+•	Improved the time spent to release a new application or version.

+•	Centralized location to run the client’s applications.

+•	Security improvement to access the client’s applications.

+•	Centralized location to store the docker images.

+•	Reduced MS Azure costs.

+**<u>Consultant, Deployment, and Improvement of AWS EC2 applications.</u>**

+#### customer:

+The customer provides best e-auction platforms where buyers and sellers of diverse goods & services, our sourcing platforms promise fair price discovery, brings in transparency and savings to the buyer.

+#### scope:

+•	Review the application performance deployed on the AWS environment.

+•	Proposed the solution to enhance the client’s application following the AWS best practices.

+•	Provide the best approach to deploy the HA with automatic failover management using Patroni, ETCD, and PostgreSQL databases.

+•	Set up the AWS DevOps tools (CodeCommit, CodePipeline, CodeBuild and CloudFormation) to automate the whole HA solution.

+•	Documentation of the whole solution/deployment

+#### skills:

+•	**AWS:** EC2, AMI, Load Balancer, ASG, Target Groups, CloudWatch Application Signals, AWS Backup, AWS DevOps tools, Parameter Store, KMS, IAM, EFS, CloudFormation, S3, VPCs, Subnet, NSG and route tables.

+•	**Scripting and Development:** Ansible, Bash and YAML.

+•	**Open Source:** Patroni, PostgreSQL and Etcd.

+•	**Linux:** Red Hat 7.3

+#### achievements:

+•	Centralized location to deploy the HA solution.

+•	Enabled the users to model and manage infrastructure resources in an automated and secure manner.

+•	Automatically instrument applications based on best practices for application performance.

+•	Automatic failover management.

+•	Automatic scaling and management of EC2 instances.

+•	PostgreSQL High Availability.

+•	Tomcat application performance improvement.

+•	Centralize data protection management for the application.

 ### <a href="https://www.cultureamp.com/">Culture Amp</a>

 <b>Sr. Cloud Engineer</b>